 Is your wellness business doing everything it can to deliver its products and services reliably?
-If not, it might be time to look at consistency issues.

 The moral of the story is that sometimes, you just have to stop and do the necessary things.

 When you do, sometimes amazing things happen.

 What does consistency (or its absence) mean to customers?

 Little things matter; some more than others.
 Like front desk personnel making eye contact, fixing broken equipment quickly, or proactively informing members about changes to programs, hours, or billing.
 But how much does each little thing matter?

 If you hand everyone free bottled water (perhaps even private-labeled) when they walk in, will they feel more appreciated and slightly more loyal?

 If you stopped putting out fresh towels tomorrow, would no one notice?
 Or would customers feel like you’d just stopped caring?
 What would you feel if you were a customer and your business stopped doing it?
 How would customers feel if you only put fresh towels out when you felt like it?
 Would they start bringing their own?
 Would they care?

 Free bottled water can’t transform a mediocre customer experience.
 You must know where to focus your effort before you strive for consistency.